We live in a fast-paced world with constant demands and changes.

 Sarah Swenson, MA, LMHC

-As a therapist working with high intelligence clients, I place discussion of self-disciple at the core of my work, because without it the greatest talents and gifts line the famous road of good intentions.
+As a therapist working with high intelligence clients, I place the discussion of self-disciple at the core of my work, because without it the greatest talents and gifts line the famous road of good intentions.

 Sometimes, for example, gifted children learn early that they can coast on their native capabilities.
 They don’t apply themselves because things come easily to them.